-How Do PSA Nitrogen Generators Work? - Pressure Swing Adsorption
+How Does A PSA Nitrogen Generator Work? - Pressure Swing Adsorption

-The gas separation process in PSA nitrogen generators is based on the ability to fix various gas mixture components and particles by a physical solid substance.
+The gas separation process in PSA N2 generators is based on the ability to fix various gas mixture components and particles by a physical solid substance.
 These are called adsorbents.

 PSA process illustration